Code of business conduct

 a) Personal information

 We are committed to protecting the privacy and confidentiality of our employees and our customers.
-Santa Fe is also subject to various local privacy and data protection laws.
+Santa Fe is also subject to various local privacy and data protection laws, such as the General Data Protection Regulation (GDPR).

 This means we must always keep all personal information secure and confidential and only disclose it if permitted by applicable law and/or with the clear and express consent of the relevant person.